 While asserting no connection whatever between learning and reading, her prose enables us to see one such connection, and an emphatically inverse one.

 –Our problems are rooted in race?
 No, they are rooted in class?
-As each has its own social science, it’s long looked like a methodological debate as in: Which can be refined?
-To address race/class methodologically or politically?
-Guess who the losers are in doing so.
+As each has its own social science, it’s long looked like a methodological debate between the two.
+Guess who the losers are in doing so?
 “Statistics,” as poet Robert Frost puts it in his Notebooks, “are the way I have to look at everybody but myself.”